DrEmpiricism/Optimize-Offline/README.md

 # Is this script safe for me?
 It is the responsibility of the end-user to be aware of what each parameter and switch does.

-# What is the Additional-Features function script?
-Additional-Features is a function script that will be called within the main Optimize-Offline script if its switch is enabled.
-This function script incorporates some additional device-specific optimizations like the addition or replacement of system images, the application of answer files, additional context menu features, etc.

-Be aware that the Additional-Features function script has its own set of switches, too, which can be enabled within the main Optimize-Offline script by editing the $AddFeatures hashtable.